This Valentine’s Retreat is a perfect place for

 - Hold Me Tight or Created for Connection: The Hold Me Tight Guide for Christian Couples by Dr. Sue Johnson

-(4) New clients must attend a 15-minute Discovery Call to determine if this retreat is a good fit for you.
-If it is, then you will schedule an intake session @ $200 via Zoom.
+(4) New clients must attend a 10-minute Discovery Call to determine if this retreat is a good fit for you.
+If it is, then you will schedule a complementary intake session via Zoom.
+Both of you must be present in the Zoom meeting.

 “With Benita’s loving, non-judgmental guidance we learned what she meant by “going straight up the mountain” toward transforming not just our relationship with each other, but our relationship with ourselves.
 We are sure that Benita’s influence on our lives will be forever.” – P&J G. RN, Employment Recruiters